The Sith Lords Restored Content Modification: Support by Aspyr

 In July 2015, Aspyr released an update for the Steam digital storefront version of The Sith Lords, which introduced integration with the Steam Workshop feature along with a significant updates such as controller support, Steam Achievements, and playability on Apple Macintosh, Linux and other platforms.
 Team members Staniewicz and Hassat Hunter were contacted by Aspyr a month before the update, with Aspyr product manager Michael Blair acknowledging TSLRCM to be an essential feature for the launch of The Sith Lords on modern PC platforms.
 Although Staniewicz was not directly involved, he provided feedback about achievements as well as suggestions about existing bugs that could be fixed.
 In order for the QA team to test "live" content from months of working on this update, they moved their Steam branches from beta to live two days before launch.
 During that time, Aspyr gave the TSLRCM team access as well as instructions on how to get their mod up in the Workshop, while ensuring it remained hidden from public view with testing by Aspyr's QA team underway.
 TSLRCM team members noted that their involvement as a result of Aspyr's initiative gave everyone involved a unique opportunity to resolve all remaining issues they could not perform as modders since Aspyr has the advantage of working with game's source code.

 In December 2020, Staniewicz posted a mobile version of the mod for the iOS and Android ports of The Sith Lords developed by Aspyr.

 In May 2022, a Nintendo Switch port of the game was announced.
 The announcement also teased the mod as free downloadable content (DLC).
-The port, released on June 8, 2022, states that TSLRCM is forthcoming as DLC.
+The port, released on June 8, 2022, originally stated that TSLRCM was forthcoming as DLC.
+However, on June 2, 2023, Aspyr confirmed that the DLC had been cancelled.